By Wayne Erbsen

-In the 1840s, a style known as Minstrel Music developed in New York City but soon spread all over the country.
-Performers such as Daniel D. Emmett dressed in ill-fitting patchwork clothing and smeared their faces with burnt cork to emulate the speech, mannerisms, dances and most importantly, the music of old plantation days.
-Minstrel shows not only featured banjo picking, but also dances, jokes, stump speeches and skits and was the most popular form of entertainment until well past the turn of the 20th century.
+In the 1840s, a style known as minstrel music developed in New York City, but soon spread all over the country.
+Performers such as Dan Emmett dressed in ill-fitting patchwork clothing and smeared their faces with burnt cork to emulate the speech, mannerisms, dances, and most importantly, the music of old plantation days.
+Minstrel shows not only featured banjo picking, but also dances, jokes, stump speeches, and skits and was the most popular form of entertainment in America until well past the turn of the 20th century.

 Starting in the mid-1920s, on Saturday nights rural folks would hunker down around their old Philco radios to tune in to the most popular program of the day, the Grand Ole Opry.
 Everybody’s favorite was Uncle Dave Macon, who was billed as “The Dixie Dewdrop.”
 A natural-born entertainer, Uncle Dave not only played clawhammer banjo, but he played it in more ways than Carter’s got Little Liver Pills!
 He picked it, he strummed it, he rapped it, and he even twirled it!
 Nowadays, most pickers content themselves with playing just one of two styles: clawhammer or bluegrass banjo.
 Pity.

 You may be wondering why clawhammer is the poor stepchild of bluegrass banjo pickers, and remains in the shadows of its more famous cousin.
 There is one short word to explain that: Earl.
 For those familiar with bluegrass music, “Earl” is short for Earl Scruggs.
 Starting in the mid-1940s, Earl Scruggs re-energized the banjo with performances on the Grand Ole Opry as part of Bill Monroe’s band, The Blue Grass Boys.
 After hearing Earl, people from all across the country started to take their grandfather’s old banjo out from under the bed and actually started to play them.